reedwan/little-giving-journal/content/posts/ghazali/index.md

 caption: "A 4th century (Hijri) panel from Nishapur, with the inscription, \"In the name of Allah, the Merciful, the Compassionate\""
 ---

-**Among the hadith [are the following]:** The Messenger (sallallahu alayhi wa-sallam) said, "Give in charity, though it be only a single date, for it satisfies the hungry and extinguishes sins just as water extinguishes fire."
+**Among the hadith [on the virtues of sadaqah, are the following]:** The Messenger (sallallahu alayhi wa-sallam) said, "Give in charity, though it be only a single date, for it satisfies the hungry and extinguishes sins just as water extinguishes fire."
 (Ibn Mubarak)

 And he (sallallahu alayhi wa-sallam) said, "Beware of the fire, if only [by giving] half a date [in charity] and if you lack even that, then by a kind word."
 (Bukhari)